brainmatt/automatt/README.md

 <h5>Why it is named 'AutoMatt'?</h5>
 So, my name is 'Matt' and I love automation because I am lazy as hell ...eh, I meant 'efficient' of course.
-After seeing my work results for some while my boss gave me the nickname 'AutoMatt' and I lik it a lot.
+After seeing my work results for some while my boss gave me the nickname 'AutoMatt' and I like it a lot.
 Thanks!

 So I dedicated this little project to my favourite nickname.